-- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (http://healthplan.memorialhermann. org/medicare/) or call Customer Service and ask for the form.
-(Phone numbers for Customer Service are printed on the back cover of this booklet.)
+- You don't have to use the form, but it will help us process the information faster.
+Please provide the following information that we need to make a decision: Member name, ID, address; dates of service, service provider name, description of services, charged amount, paid amount, copy of the bill and receipt for payment (doctor's receipt, credit card receipt or cancelled check). - Either download a copy of the form from our website (https://healthplan.memorialhermann.org/medicare-advantage/advantage-hmo-plans/plan-documents-materials and click on the link for the Member Reimbursement Medical Claim Form), or call Customer Service and ask for the form.

-Mail your request for payment together with any bills or receipts to us at this address:
+Mail your request for payment together with any bills or paid receipts to us at this address: